Outdoor drinking guide

 Cocktailing and beer drinking are year-round sports in Milwaukee, but the peak season generally coincides with our often all-too-brief flirtations with warm weather.

 These days, outdoor patios come a dime a dozen.
 That's not a bad thing, but it would be futile to try to list them all here in a comprehensive guide.
-Instead, we're picking a few of our favorites that will help you take the party to the patio this summer.
+Instead, we're picking a few of our favorites that will help you take the party to the patio during these last few glorious days of summer.

 If you have a favorite spot that's not on our list, use the Talkback feature to share it.